 Tips for Getting Through Customs Quickly at Cancun International Airport

-Looking for tips to get through customs quickly at Cancun International Airport?
-We are talking about Mexico’s second busiest airport, so it may be a little chaotic especially if more flights arrive at the same time in the same terminal.
+Looking for tips on getting through customs quickly at Cancun International Airport?
+This is Mexico’s second busiest airport, so it may be a little chaotic, especially if more flights arrive at the same time in the same terminal.
 Immigration lines will be endless.

-If it’s your first time visiting Cancun via international flights then you’re probably wondering the best way to get through the customs agent line fast, so you can have a “cerveza” in your hand on the beach ASAP.
+If this is your first time visiting Cancun via international flights, you’re probably wondering how to get through the customs agent line quickly so you can have a “cerveza” in your hand on the beach as soon as possible.

 Well, you have come to the right place.
-I have lived in Cancun for 12 years and flew in and out several times.
-So, in this post, I will share some useful information to make your arrival flawless.
+I have lived in Cancun for 15 years and have flown in and out several times.
+In this post, I will share some useful information to make your arrival flawless.

 Disclaimer: This page may contain affiliate links.
 If you make a purchase using one of those links, I may earn a commission at zero cost for you.
 You can read my disclaimer policy and privacy policy.